karleypetracca/Grimm-Mother-Holle/README.md

 # Grimm-Mother-Holle
-Mother Holle Story by the Brothers Grimm to showcase basic HTML site with CSS
+Mother Holle Story by the Brothers Grimm to showcase basic HTML site with CSS styling